hai-vr/hvr-ik/README.md

 > - Arm bend is rudimentary and its heuristics are currently being re-engineered with a several different approaches.
 > - Leg and upper arm twist has pathological issues at acute and extreme angles.
 > - A hip target is currently mandatory, but it will not be required in the future.
+> - Does not yet support armatures that have an upper chest bone.

 ## Adding to the scene